 Rental - Large Projects pursuant to Article 80-B; PDAs pursuant to Article 80-C Zone A Zone B Zone C On Site Option A 18% of total units, provided, however, that a project may include fewer than 18% of units so long as the aggregate square footage of all Inclusionary Zoning Units is equal to or greater than 18% of the total usable residential square footage of the building.
-This 18% is composed of: 15% of units set aside for households with an average of 50% of AMI (Max 7060% of AMI) and 3% of units (minimum of two units) set aside for voucher holders.
+This 18% is composed of: 15% of units set aside for households with an average of 50% of AMI (Max 70% of AMI) and 3% of units (minimum of two units) set aside for voucher holders.
 On Site Option B 20% of total units, provided, however, that a project may include fewer than 20% of units so long as the aggregate square footage of all Inclusionary Zoning Units is equal to or greater than 20% of the total usable residential square footage of the building.
-This 20% is composed of: 17% of units set aside for households with an average of 60% of AMI (Max 70% of AMI) and 3% of units set aside for voucher holders Off Site Developers can meet their o with approval from MOH.
-Ac Section 79-4B.
+This 20% is composed of: 17% of units set aside for households with an average of 60% of AMI (Max 70% of AMI) and 3% of units set aside for voucher holders aggregate square footage of all Inclusionary Zoning Units is comparably equal to or greater than 20% of the total usable residential square footage.